Chreece/GuestDoor/README.md

 docker compose up -d --build
 ```

-The app will be accessible on `http://localhost:5000` (or the local IP from server and the port you specified).
+The app will be accessible on `http://localhost:5000` (or the local IP from GuestDoor server and the port you specified).

 ## Home Assistant Setup